Skip to content

 The Health-RI Semantic Interoperability Initiative is a model-driven, ontology-based framework designed to enable semantic traceability: keeping meaning and representation aligned across the stack.

-We develop the Health-RI Ontology (HRIO) as a common semantic reference model:
+We have developed the Health-RI Ontology (HRIO) as a common semantic reference model:

 • HRIO OntoUML (CIM): a conceptual model for experts to validate (meaning-first).